autobiographical-memory-task/amt-2023-08-01/README.md

 ## Format of the csv-file

-Ensure there is one column called 'respones'.
+Ensure there is one column called 'response'.
 If you do not have such a column then you need to specify which column (`<column-name>`) you want scored with the `-r` argument as follows.

     python analyse-csv.py <csv-file> -r <column-name>

+Please note that if you have empty cells or "N/A" or "NA", this will prevent the software from running.
+Replace any missing scores with "[BLANK]" (in square brackets).